 Install some basic software (Firefox, VLC, JUK…)

 Consuming Jellyfin media

 Controlling media with KDE Connect

-In September 2019 YouTube announced to end Youtube Leanback TV (a web interface which could simple be opened in any browser via youtube.com/tv).
-But it still exists and can be used with a simple workaround I found on reddit.
+In September 2019 YouTube announced to end YouTube Leanback TV (a web interface which could simply be opened in any browser via youtube.com/tv).
+But it still exists and can be used with a quick workaround I found on reddit.
 Simple install the Firefox Addon User Agent Switcher and add the following line in userAgent:

 apt install chromium chromium-l10n